 He has completed or led about 30 voluntary missions to third world countries to treat and perform surgery on patients with cleft lip and palate and other deformities.
 He has also been recruited by the International Red Cross to reconstruct post war deformities in Africa.

-Working with a team of highly respected medical professionals, Operation Smile’s Medical Sub-Committee sets the standards for recruiting and credentialing medical volunteers within South Africa.
-The drive of the committee is to ensure that our Global Standards of Care are met and implemented on all medical projects and at every stage in the volunteer credentialing process.
+Working with a team of highly respected medical professionals, Operation Smile’s Medical Council sets the standards for recruiting and credentialing medical volunteers within South Africa.
+The drive of the council is to ensure that our Global Standards of Care are met and implemented on all medical projects and at every stage in the volunteer credentialing process.

-The Medical Committee is comprised of experts in their fields, who attend medical projects regularly and are in contact with fellow Operation Smile volunteers.
+The Medical Council is comprised of experts in their fields, who attend medical projects regularly and are in contact with fellow Operation Smile volunteers.

 Prof Anil Madaree – Medical Director: Co-Chair Plastic Surgery